albertocorrales/albertocorrales.github.io/_posts/2023-06-05-CI-CD-pipelines-as-code-with-Nuke-build.md

         displayName: CI
         workingDirectory: "$(Build.SourcesDirectory)/Build/MyProjectExample"
         env:
-          Paramter1: ${{ parameters.Paramter1 }}
+          Paramter1: ${ { parameters.Paramter1 } }
-          Parameter2: ${{ parameters.Parameter2 }}
+          Parameter2: ${ { parameters.Parameter2 } }
 ```

 On the other hand, if we want to get rid of the whole YAML, we could use [Sharpliner](https://github.com/sharpliner/sharpliner) to implement the definition of stages and jobs and combine it with Nuke.
-Sharpliner generates Azure DevOps pipelines in YAML from csharp.
-For that reason, it can be helpful to reduce the errors writing YAML, but could still hit the size limit for YAML if we overuse it.
+Sharpliner generates Azure DevOps pipelines in YAML from C#.
+For that reason, it can be helpful to reduce the errors writing YAML, but we could still hit the size limit for YAML if we overuse it.

 ## Nuke build best practices

-In this section we will review some good practices and recommendations based on my experience working with Nuke build:
+In this section we will review some good practices and recommendations based on my experience working with Nuke:

 ### 1) Reuse targets:

-In order to prevent code duplication, we should always build our targets as generic targets and reuse them whenever it is possible.You can always use parameters to customize certain options in your target.
+In order to prevent code duplication, we should always build our targets as generic targets and reuse them whenever it is possible.
+You can always use parameters to customize certain options in your target.

 ### 2) Use dependencies properly:

 The dependencies model in Nuke can be a little complex, especially when you have multiple combinations of dependencies between your targets.
-As a general rule, using TryAfter and TryBefore should be the way to define our dependencies, so we don't trigger Targets that we are not scheduling in the pipeline project.
+As a general rule, using TryAfter and TryBefore should be the way to define our dependencies, so we don't trigger Targets that we are not scheduled in the pipeline project.

 DependentFor and DependOn should be used only if there is a strict dependency and that dependency will never change or be optional.
 You have more info about Nuke dependencies in [this link](https://nuke.build/docs/fundamentals/targets/#dependencies).